Skip to content

 return;

-After the button press is confirmed, it only cares about one thing: was a release signal detected?
-If so, enter the release debounce state.
+After the button is confirmed as pressed, it only cares about one thing: was a release signal detected?
+If so, enter the release debouncing state.

-Note that the Pressed state does not trigger the Pressed event again—events are triggered only once upon state transition.
-This guarantees that no matter how long the user holds the button, the Pressed event fires exactly once.
+Note that the Pressed state will not trigger the Pressed event again—events are triggered only once during state transitions.
+This ensures that no matter how long the user holds the button, the Pressed event fires only once.

 cpp